True fearlessness is not the reduction of fear, but going beyond fear.

 Shambhala, The Sacred Path of the Warrior, Chogyam Trungpa

-Our policies: we are a small community-based studio that strives to create the optimum environment for your yoga.
+Our policies: we are a small PRIVATE studio that strives to create the optimum environment for your yoga.
 Please help us to continue to serve our area by respecting and following our policies and practices.
 We love serving our community yet reserve the right to refuse service to anyone for any reason at any time.
-Advance registration is required for all classes.
-No drop-ins.

 Your Yoga Etiquette*